 Let’s begin with extracting the data.

-In the Constant Value section, provide the file path of the source file (file containing customers data in a stream).
+3. In the Constant Value field, provide the file path of the source file (file containing customers data in a stream).
 Click OK.

 You an see that the dragged transformation object has two sub-nodes - Input and Output.